 Danish dressage rider Andreas Helgstrend, her coach Peter Turner

 Winning her test in England in 2006 for the junior championships, Australian champion in 2008 – youngest ever to win it

 Riding under lights in Hartpury in the grand arena with flags all around at 14 years of age

-Having returned impressive results in the prelude to London 2012, selection for her first Paralympic Games would be vindication for Hannah Dodd’s determination and will to succeed.
+Having returned impressive results in the prelude to London 2012, selection for her first Paralympic Games was vindication for Hannah Dodd’s determination and will to succeed.
 Hannah enjoyed a stellar 2011 campaign, winning the team test at both the Oceania Championships and National Titles as she ramped up her preparations for London.
 In London, she relished in the electric atmosphere, and performed well in all three events, finishing 11th in the team and freestyle tests, and 12th in the individual test.

 With two older brothers already riding, Hannah was introduced to horses at an early age.
 From the time she was four months old, she would be taken on fun rides around the paddock of her Arcadia home on the outskirts of Sydney.
 By the time she was two, she was riding independently and has been competing in adult competition since the age of 12.

-The Australian champion in 2008 and 2011 and runner up in 2009 is far from being a one trick pony, also enjoying kick boxing, sketching and designing clothing.
+The Australian champion in 2008 and 2011 and runner up in 2009 is far from being a one trick pony, also enjoying kick boxing, sketching, designing clothing and more recently, wheelchair basketball.
 She started a degree in exercise and sport science in 2011 and hopes to develop knowledge and experience in this area.

 Sport & Disciplines